astronomer/docs/astro/runtime-version-lifecycle-policy.md

 Astro Runtime is a production ready, data orchestration tool based on Apache Airflow that is distributed as a Docker image and is required by all Astronomer products.
 It is intended to provide organizations with improved functionality, reliability, efficiency, and performance.
 Deploying Astro Runtime is a requirement if your organization is using Astro.

-Policies define the period that specific Astro Runtime versions are supported and the frequency of updates.
+Policies define the period that specific Astro Runtime versions are supported and the frequency updates are provided.

 ## Astro Runtime maintenance policy